Florida Ballet: Apprentice, Guest

-After one seasons with the “Dancing Through Barriers Ensemble” Mr. Morgan was offered a contract by Nena Gilreath and Waverly Lucas II co-founders of Ballethnic Dance Company in Atlanta, GA.
-He made his debut with the company in the Urban Nutcracker as the Urban Gardner and leader of the Radiant Russians dancers in 2005.
-He premiered as the Urban Nutcracker as the Nutcracker and as the Chocolatire in 2007.
-He was apart of Dr. Maya Angelou’s 80th Birthday Celebration were he performed Waltz Tango choreographed by Waverly Lucas II.
-Mr. Morgan continues to perform in productions such a Epiphany I and II, Jazzy Sleeping Beauty, The Leopard Tales and as Will Parish in Pearl Cleagues Flyin’ West the Ballet.
+After one season with the “Dancing Through Barriers Ensemble,” Mr. Morgan was offered a contract by Nena Gilreath and Waverly Lucas II, co-founders of Ballethnic Dance Company in Atlanta, GA.
+He made his debut with the company in the Urban Nutcracker as the Urban Gardener and the Leader of the Radiant Russian dancers in 2005.
+He premiered as the Nutcracker and as the Chocolatire in 2007.
+He was a part of Dr. Maya Angelou’s 80th Birthday Celebration, where he performed Waltz Tango, choreographed by Waverly Lucas II.
+Mr. Morgan continues to perform in productions such as Epiphany I and II, Jazzy Sleeping Beauty, The Leopard Tales, and as Will Parish in Pearl Cleague’s Flyin’ West: The Ballet.

-Mr. Morgan continues to make appearances as a guest artist with the Florida Ballet of Jacksonville, the cavalier with the Greensboro Ballet in Greensboro, NC, the Arabian soloist with the First Coast Nutcracker and many regional and national companies around the U.S. He is a guest instructor in many academies and pre-professional institutes around the nation.
+Mr. Morgan continues to make appearances as a guest artist with the Florida Ballet of Jacksonville; as the cavalier with the Greensboro Ballet in Greensboro, NC; as the Arabian soloist with the First Coast Nutcracker; and in many regional and national companies around the US.
+He is a guest instructor for many academies and pre-professional institutes around the nation.
 Mr. Morgan and his business partner Dewitt Cooper III are celebrating their 11th year serving as co-founders and directors of Jacksonville Florida’s CooperMorgan Dance.
-Each year the two Jacksonville natives host a summer intensive catering to young local and international artist of dance.
-The summer intensive kick off is followed by a professional concert and award ceremony featuring local professional and pre-professional artist of the Jacksonville dance community.
-Shortly after the Jacksonville intensive the companies heads west of the first coast to encourage other young artist in the capital city of Tallahassee, FL.
+Each year, the two Jacksonville natives host a summer intensive catering to young local and international artists of dance.
+The summer intensive kick-off is followed by a professional concert and award ceremony featuring local professional and pre-professional artists of the Jacksonville dance community.
+Shortly after the Jacksonville intensive, the companies head west to encourage other young artists in the capital city of Tallahassee, FL.